 This lightly oxidized oolong comes to us from the Fujian province of China, an area where many of our favorite oolongs are grown, including Tie Guan Yin.
-This leaf was picked in the autumn of 2017 and is of very high quality.
+This leaf was picked in the spring of 2018 and is of very high quality.
 Its flavor is smooth and sweet with an aroma sometimes reminiscent of famous Taiwanese grown oolongs.
 A rich, nutty aftertaste with no astringency sometimes present in Tie Guan Yin.

 Basic Brewing Instructions:

 - Oolong should be given a 10-15 second rinse with the same temperature water as used for brewing.

 - 195˚ F water temperature.

 - Use 1 teaspoon per 8oz. of filtered water

 - Recommended first steeping of30 seconds.
 Add 30 seconds for each subsequent infusion up to 3 minutes.